 Bathe in it

-Run a warm bath and then add in 4 to 6 drops of lemon oil.
+As lemon oil works as a natural relaxant, you may want to run a warm bath and add in 4 to 6 drops of lemon oil.
 Then relax in the bath for at least 10 minutes to allow the aroma to work.

 Lemon essential oil benefits

 Lemon oil has antiseptic and energising, as well as calming powers.10 As a result, there are lots of benefits to using it, including these:11

 According to a study carried out on mice in 2006, lemon essential oil was proven to have powerful calming and mood-improving qualities.
 The same research also found it to be a better stress reliever than lavender and rose oils.

 May help nourish your skin